 I’ve also gotten into the habit of taking supplements, which is a no-brainer — I’ll surely be continuing to take those.

-Even though I did the 30-day cleanse to give my liver a break, it’s undeniable that my hair certainly benefited from the month-long challenge.
-It’s been shinier, softer, and more manageable — all of which I don’t think are coincidental — and I’m excited to see hair changes as I continue to take these supplements, even now that my 30-day challenge is over.
+Even though I did the 30-day cleanse to give my liver a break, it’s undeniable that my hair will certainly benefit from the month-long challenge.
+It looks healthier and is more manageable — all of which I don’t think are coincidental — and I’m excited to see hair changes as I continue to take these supplements for the next few months, even now that my 30-day challenge is over.